yuana97/code-snippets/react-redux-realworld/README.md

 1. src/components/Header.js : add navigation to the header https://pastebin.com/BVnnwW6s

 Images: https://drive.google.com/open?id=1RjjpJmB4VtI724B4EXczkijeqG_M2UQT https://drive.google.com/open?id=15szUk3pYFjn07-uJyBz3PvsniMuybm3Y

+## Hook up authentication form <a name="auth"></a>

+**Cleanup**

+1. Refactor reducers: separate them to child reducers in different files.
+    1. src/reducers/home.js https://pastebin.com/x1sVmczq
+    2. src/reducers/common.js https://pastebin.com/DCLxjuLb
+    3. src/reducers/auth.js https://pastebin.com/yTufK50U
+    4. src/store.js : import child reducers and combine them into the root reducer https://pastebin.com/KyXkBQ8F
+1. update state selectors to match
+    1. src/components/Home/index.js https://pastebin.com/s4nPVVVz
+    2. src/components/Home/MainView.js https://pastebin.com/JJuGSCEs

+**Hook up the form**

+1. src/agent.js : Add login method to HTTP client https://pastebin.com/rTgrCUtY
+1. src/components/Login.js : add actions and event handlers to keep track of the form inputs and fire a login request on submit https://pastebin.com/c39yLhGS
+    1. Add state and actions to Login https://pastebin.com/5rzgYVYU
+    2. Add event handlers to fire the actions https://pastebin.com/NFkxxWPw
+    3. Update render function: extract form inputs from props, attach event handlers to form elements,pass errors to ListErrors component.
+In addition remember to connect Login with Redux. https://pastebin.com/VwYkHPsa
+    4. At this point you want to collect some data on what the form errors look like: comment out ListErrors from Login.js so the app compiles.
+Then go to the website's login page and type in email=test, password=test and press submit.
+You should be able to inspect the network calls and see what the error response looks like.
+1. src/components/ListErrors.js : create ListErrors component to display form errors https://pastebin.com/cewWcxDD
+1. src/reducers/auth.js : add handlers for LOGIN, UPDATE_FIELD_AUTH, and ASYNC_START (loading) actions. https://pastebin.com/i7TtaCVc
+    1. src/middleware.js : Add ASYNC_START dispatch to promise middleware to https://pastebin.com/aUYt9rq5
+    2. At this point, make an account on https://demo.productionready.io/#/ and login on your localhost:3000 website.
+If you inspect the network calls, you should see the login response contains a user object https://github.com/gothinkster/realworld/tree/master/api#users-for-authentication

+**Handle login data**

+1. src/reducers/common.js : update common reducer to keep track of logged in status, encoded by an authentication token and user object https://pastebin.com/adbYMaX7
+1. src/components/App.js : handle redirects from anywhere in the site: get redirectTo from state and redirect user if necessary https://pastebin.com/KcBeAUxR
+1. src/middleware.js : We want to persist the user's loggedin status even if they close the page, and we want to clear the user's status when they log out.
+To do this we add some middleware to set the jwt (json web token) in window.localStorage and clear it on logout. https://pastebin.com/ywb0sDHD
+    1. src/store.js : apply this middleware to the store https://pastebin.com/3ayAUnPG
+    2. src/components/App.js : we want to log in the user when they open the page after closing it.
+To do this we extract the token from localStorage and pass it to the agent as well as to Redux. https://pastebin.com/TnTBfJkL
+    3. src/agent.js : keep track of token, and attach it to all requests.
+Add Auth.current() method for getting the data for the current user, and setToken method. https://pastebin.com/L7FVWhyK

+**Display login status**

+1. src/components/Header.js : Add separate LoggedInView and LoggedOutView which we conditionally render based on login status https://pastebin.com/ENQF8aCA
+1. src/components/App.js : pass currentUser from App to Header https://pastebin.com/fDQKJ97E

 ## Add pagination (this is one of the last steps, I haven't written the intermediate guides yet) <a name="pagination"></a>
 Image: https://drive.google.com/open?id=1Lxc6qtuu9I_vMk_sDUORnjqrBZyEZc6G